-To perform a search, select the 'Search...' menu under Edit:
+To perform a search, select the Search item under the Edit menu.

 You can search an entire workspace, or specific projects and models.
 You can also search on Names, Descriptions, or Notes.
 The search can be limited to specific types of objects and you can match case and whole words.

-In the example below we are going to search for a pool with the word "Order" in the name.
+In the example below we are going to search for a pool with the word "order" in the name.